infeix/csv2WISOxml/README.md

 # README ENGLISH
-This tool converts a csv file into an xml file, whereby the XML file can be read into the WISO tax software.
+This tool converts a csv driver's logfile in a xml file.
+The csv file source is from ryd and the converted xml file is for the WISO tax software.

 <img src="https://wiki.vuplus-support.org/images/thumb/5/50/Achtung_gelb.png/685px-Achtung_gelb.png" width="100px" /> **Caution Quick and Dirty Solution!!!**